forestcaver/Analog-Voice/AJH_module_tester/README.md

 # Module Tester Module

-Awaiting pcbs.

-Not fully tested and built (yet!)
-Display tested and working
+Tested and working (need to revise panel as cutout too large)

 CC-BY-SA 4.0